ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.05 FLStock/src/FLStock.md

-% Training Course **USING FLR FOR QUANTITATIVE FISHERIES ADVICE**
+% The FLStock class
-% FISHREG - European Commission Joint Research Centre
+%
-% March 2013
+% August 2014

 # The FLStock class

-An FLStock is mean to represent the population dynamics of a given stock.
-The quantitative data that need to be measured and  popultate the FlStock are the following
+- Represents our view of the dynamics of a stock.
-All quantities in a stock are stored in FLQuant objects.
-This allows for storage of by e.g. age or length, in years, units, seasons and areas.
+- Composed of FLQuant objects

 * catch: # FLQuant holding the total catch (landings plus discards) in weight for all quants